MrSaints/Morphext/README.md

 Morphext
 ========

-A simple jQuery rotating / carousel plugin for text phrases powered by [Animate.css][animatecss] and inspired by a Dota 2 hero, Morphling.
+A simple, high-performance and cross-browser [jQuery][jquery] rotating / carousel plugin for text phrases powered by [Animate.css][animatecss].
 It is more succinctly described by [Softpedia](http://webscripts.softpedia.com/script/Text-Management/Text-Tools/Morphext-82875.html) as:

 > A [jQuery][jquery] plugin for creating text-based carousels, rotating small or large pieces of text one after the other, just like a slider does with images...
 This can be a great tool for displaying catch phrases, mission statements, tag lines, and so on.

+If you would like to achieve a similar effect with more flexibility (e.g. out animation) and with HTML objects rather than text phrases (e.g. unordered list items), please check out [Morphist][morphist].

 [Website][website] / [Demo][demo]